Max's Outdoors Site

 BACKPACKING STOVE

 If you look at almost every back packing stove on the market you will find that they all brag about their weight and their thermal output (how fast they can boil a quart of water).
 They're right about the weight, it's very important, but they never include the weight of the fuel you need to carry with you.
 If you include the fuel for a long trip your 3.5 ounce super light stove suddenly becomes a 2 pound monster.
 As far as the thermal output is concerned it makes absolutely no difference if it takes 3 minutes or 10 minutes to boil a quart of water.
-The perfect stove in my opinion is the Stratus Trailstove, it weighs a little bit less than 1 pound and it runs on wood.
+The perfect stove in my opinion is the Stratus Trailstove , it weighs a little bit less than 1 pound and it runs on wood.
 You pick the wood up yourself on site just like people did in the old days before fossil fuels so the total weight of the stove and the fuel you carry is always below a pound, no gas stove in the world can beat that.
 It takes about twice as long to boil a quart of water on it than on a gas stove but so what.
+I have some more info on this camp stove a bit further up on this page.

 FOLDING TOOL